 If you're like me and love to make pizza at home, with tomatoes and bell peppers out of season right now, one sometimes has to get a little more clever when it comes to Winter pizzas.
 If you have already tried all of those, experiment with butternut squash as an unexpected pizza topping.
+1 small butternut squash (about a cup and half) Makes 4 to 6 servings.

 Of course, you will have to preroast the squash; I find it easiest to just roast it the night before but you could also pick up a bag of frozen butternut squash and precook it in a saute pan.